Find out which bitcoin debit card meets your needs when it comes to convenience, fees and currency support.

 You’ll also want to consider any additional features of a card or service.
 For example, whether it lets you lock in rates to guard against price fluctuations.

-Bitcoin debit cards are still very new and under development, so it’s also worth considering whether an alternative might suit your needs better.
+Bitcoin debit cards are still very new and under development.
+Given the regulatory uncertainty currently surrounding these types of cards, it’s worth considering whether an alternative might suit your needs better.

 Getting the card will often lock you into using a particular service.
-So if you don’t feel like the attached cryptocurrency wallet is secure, feel like it’s not good value for money or otherwise just don’t like it, then you might just skip the bitcoin debit card entirely.
+So if you don’t feel like the attached cryptocurrency wallet is secure, if it’s not good value for money or if there's anything else about the provider you're not comfortable with, then you might just skip the bitcoin debit card entirely.

 Cryptocurrency debit cards are convenient, but not essential.
-Like anything else, you should consider how the pros and cons apply to your situation.
+Like anything else, you should consider how their pros and cons apply to your situation.

 Risks and benefits of a bitcoin debit card